 Ethos works closely with indigenous groups to clarify jurisdictional and constitutional questions.
 Ethos representatives participated in the 2022 Constitutional Korero conference hosted by Auckland University Law School.
-He wakaputanga, Ti Tireti o Waitangi and Natural Law are important in the context of Nu Tireni.
+He wakaputanga, Ti Tireti o Waitangi , Living and Natural Lore are important in the context of Nu Tireni.
 Ethos contributes to ongoing research exploring Natural, Admiralty and Canon Laws and the Doctrine of Discovery.

 Ethos International consulted to legal teams challenging the New Zealand government's pandemic response.
 Currently confidential evidence confirms the aspirational and experimental nature of technology deployed against civilian populations.
 Action to prosecute crimes against humanity pursuant to Article 7 of the Rome Statute of the International Criminal Court is in train.